Rein Attemann, Puget Sound Advocacy Manager

 Lisa Remlinger, Evergreen Forests Campaign Director

-Griffin Smith, Events and Development Associate
+Griffin Smith, Development and Data Associate

 Paula Swedeen, Forest Policy Specialist